nippysmart/gateway-modbus/README.md

+# Nippy gateway modbus
+This is fork of budulinek/arduino-modbus-rtu-tcp-gateway with tiny changes for NIPPY smart devices.
+In hex directory you can find read to use hex file for nippy gateway.

 # Modbus RTU ⇒ Modbus TCP/UDP Gateway
 Arduino-based Modbus RTU to Modbus TCP/UDP gateway with web interface.
 Allows you to connect Modbus RTU slaves (such as sensors, energy meters, HVAC devices) to Modbus TCP/UDP masters (such as home automation systems).
 You can adjust settings through web interface.